 Faithfulness means fidelity, constancy, dependability, dedication, loyalty, trueness, advocacy and – here it is again – determination.

-Find your favorite picture of you and your wife together, put it in a new frame, and place it on your desk:
+4. Frame your favorite picture of you and your wife and place it on your desk

-Then, take a photograph of your desk and send it to your wife along with a soppy love note
+Then, take a photograph of your desk and send it to your wife along with a love note.

-Write out the marriage vows, in your best handwriting, in a letter to your wife:
+5. Write out your marriage vows in a letter to your wife

-Break the vows down into bullet points (yeah, just like a guy!):
+6. Break the vows down into bullet points

 Then, every day, do something profound to support each point until you’ve gone through them all.
 Then, start over.

-Paraphrase your vows into a new, contemporary, document:
+7. Paraphrase your vows into a new, contemporary, document

 For example, if you said, “for richer for poorer,” you might write, “I’m committed to you no matter what; if this house was repossessed tomorrow I’d still have a home because you are my home…”

-Write down ten ways that being married and keeping your promises has bought happiness, peace and joy into your life.
-Then share the list with your wife:
+Write down ten ways that being married and keeping your promises have bought happiness, peace, and joy into your life.
+Then share the list with your wife.